Seven Profiteers Held - UrduPoint

 Seven Profiteers Held

-SARGODHA, (UrduPoint / Pakistan Point News - 12th Jun, 2024) Seven shopkeepers were booked over profiteering in various parts of the city, here on Wednesday.
+SARGODHA, (UrduPoint / Pakistan Point News - 15th Jun, 2024) Seven shopkeepers were booked over profiteering in various parts of the city,here on Saturday.

-According to official sources, the price control magistrates inspected various points including University Road, Faisalabad Road, Quenchi Mor, Chungi No 9 and arrested seven shopkeepers including Asghar, Faisal, Javed, Gulzar, Shaukat, Kamran and Liaquat for overcharging and imposed fine on them.
+According to official sources,the price control magistrates inspected various points including Kot Miana,Mid Ranjha and netted seven shopkeepers namely as Adil,Tufail,Shahbaz,Dost Muhammad,Mumtaz,Farooq and Inayatullah for overcharging and imposed fine on them.

 Cases were registered against them.